AMENDED AND RESTATED BYLAWS OF THE

 Section 1.
 Number; Qualification.
-The officers of the Corporation shall be a President, a President–Elect, a Secretary, and a Treasurer, each of whom shall be a Member of the Corporation.
-Any individual may hold more than one office except that of the President and Secretary.
-The Board of Directors may elect such other officers as it may deem advisable, who shall be chosen in such manner and hold their offices for such terms and have such authority and duties as from time to time may be determined by the Board of Directors.
+The Officers of the Corporation shall be a President, a President–Elect, a Secretary and a Treasurer, each of whom shall be a Member of the Corporation.
+Any individual may hold more than one office except that of President and Secretary.
+The Board of Directors shall at their annual meeting appoint these and any other Officers it deems advisable.

 Section 2.
 Powers and Duties.
-The officers of the Corporation shall exercise and perform the respective powers, duties, and functions as are stated below and as may be assigned to them by the Board of Directors.
+The Officers of the Corporation shall exercise and perform the respective powers, duties and functions as are stated below and as may be assigned to them by the Board of Directors.

 Section 3.
 Selection and Terms of Offices.
-The President shall hold office for no more than two terms of one year each, and shall serve in such capacity until his or her successor shall have been elected and shall have qualified.
-The President–Elect shall be elected from time to time by the Board of Directors and shall serve in such capacity until the expiration of the term of office of the President, at which time the President–Elect shall succeed to the office of the President.
-All other officers of the Corporation shall be elected by the Board of Directors and shall hold office for no more than two terms of one year each and until their successors shall have been elected and shall have qualified.
-Immediately following the President’s tenure in office, at the discretion of the Board, he or she may be designated as Immediate Past President during the tenure of his or her successor as President.The Immediate Past President shall assist the Board as the President may request.
+Officers must be Directors of the Corporation.
+The Board of Directors shall elect or appoint Officers in conjunction with each annual board meeting in accordance with rules and procedures adopted by the Board from time to time.
+The President shall hold office for no more than two terms of one year each and shall serve in such capacity until a successor shall have been elected and shall have qualified.
+The President–Elect shall be elected by the Board of Directors and shall serve in such capacity until the expiration of the term of office of the President, at which time the President–Elect shall succeed to the office of the President.
+All other Officers of the Corporation shall be elected by the Board of Directors and shall hold office for no more than two terms of one year each and until their successors shall have been elected and shall have qualified.
+Immediately following service as President, the Member shall serve as Immediate Past President during the tenure of the successor President.The Immediate Past President shall assist the Board as the President may request.

 Section 4.
 Expenses.
-The Corporation shall reimburse any officer for all reasonable expenses incurred by such individual in connection with services rendered to or for the Corporation.
+The Corporation shall reimburse any Officer for all reasonable expenses incurred by such individual in connection with services rendered to or for the Corporation.

 Section 5.
 Removal.
-Any officer or agent elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in its judgment such removal will serve the best interests of the Corporation.
+Any Officer or agent elected or appointed by the Board of Directors may be removed by the Board of Directors whenever, in its judgment, such removal will serve the best interests of the Corporation.

 Section 6.
 Vacancies.
-A vacancy in any office because of the death, resignation, removal, disqualification, or otherwise, of an officer elected or appointed by the Board of Directors may be filled by the Board of Directors for the unexpired portion of the term.
+A vacancy in any office because of the death, resignation, removal, disqualification or otherwise, of an Officer elected or appointed by the Board of Directors may be filled by the Board of Directors for the unexpired portion of the term.

-ARTICLE V – Contracts, Loan, and Deposits
+ARTICLE VI – Contracts, Loans, and Deposits

 Section 2.
 Loans.
 No loans shall be contracted for on behalf of the Corporation and no evidence of indebtedness shall be issued in the name of the Corporation unless authorized by a resolution of the Board of Directors.
-Such authority may be general if confined to a specific dollar limit determined from time to time by resolution of the Board of Directors and shall otherwise be confined to specific instances.
-No loan shall be made to any officer or director of the Corporation.
+Such authority may be general if confined to a specific dollar limit determined by resolution of the Board of Directors and shall otherwise be confined to specific instances.
+No loan shall be made to any Officer, Director or employee of the Corporation.

 Section 3.
 Checks, Drafts, and Notes.
-All checks, drafts, or other orders for payment of money, notes, or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation and in such manner as determined by resolution of the Board of Directors.
+All checks, drafts or other orders for payment of money, notes or other evidence of indebtedness issued in the name of the Corporation shall be signed by such Officers, agent or agents of the Corporation and in such manner as determined by resolution of the Board of Directors.

 Section 4.
 Deposits.
 All funds of the Corporation not otherwise employed shall be deposited to the credit of the Corporation as soon as practicable in such banks, trust companies, or other custodians as the Board of Directors may select.

 Section 5.
 Investment Managers.
-The Board of Directors shall have the authority to designate any bank, trust company, brokerage firm, or investment advisor to manage the assets and investment of the assets of the Corporation.
+The Board of Directors shall have the authority to designate any bank, trust company, brokerage firm or investment advisor to manage the assets and investment of the assets of the Corporation.

 ARTICLE VII – Indemnification

 Section 2.
 Effect of Termination of Action.
-The termination of any action, suit or proceeding by judgment, order, settlement or conviction, or upon a plea of nolo contendere or its equivalent shall not of itself create a presumption that the person seeking indemnification did not meet the standards of conduct described in Section 1 of this Article.
+The termination of any action, suit or proceeding by judgment, order, settlement or conviction, or upon a plea of nolo contendere or its equivalent, shall not of itself create a presumption that the person seeking indemnification did not meet the standards of conduct described in Section 1 of this Article.
 Entry of a judgment by consent as part of a settlement shall not be deemed an adjudication of liability.

 Section 6.
 Nonexclusivity of Article.
-The indemnification provided by this Article shall not be deemed exclusive of any other rights and procedures to which one indemnified may be entitled under the Articles of Incorporation, any bylaw, agreement, resolution of disinterested directors, or otherwise, both as to action in such person’s official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be a director or officer, and shall inure to the benefit of such person’s heirs, executors, and administrators.
+The indemnification provided by this Article shall not be deemed exclusive of any other rights and procedures to which one indemnified may be entitled under the Articles of Incorporation, any bylaw, agreement, resolution of disinterested Directors or otherwise, both as to action in such person’s official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be a Director or Officer, and shall inure to the benefit of such person’s heirs, executors, and administrators.

-ARTICLE IX – Amendments
+ARTICLE VIII – Amendments